adamrher/storm-compositer/README.md

 storm-compositer takes in a .txt file from DetectNodes + StitchNodes from TempestExtremes (https://github.com/ClimateGlobalChange/tempestextremes)

 Creates 2D composite on a grid with a 20degree great circle distance about the storm center, and generates a PDF of all data used to make the composite.
-Currently only works for model output on unstructured grids.
+Compositer works for both structured and unstructured grids.

 INSTALLATION